mstocco/mariostoc.co/content/traininglog/20220612-ironman2022-11weeksout.md

 <div style="height:27px;"></div>
 This evening, I headed up _Phelps Trail_ instead.
 It's a little harder work and about 10 minutes longer by taking the fire-road.

-The CRD Parks Dept. spread some super coarse stones in an effort to "repair" some sections of _Belamy Trail_.
-Super thankful I purchased an XC bike; I can't imagine the cool kids with their gravel bikes are going to be stoked to ride this route now.
+The CRD Parks Dept. spread some very coarse aggregate in an effort to "repair" sections of _Belamy Trail_.
+Super thankful I ride an XC bike; the cool kids with their gravel bikes are going to be in for a surprise.

 I turned off _Belamy Trail_ on to _Electric Light_ for some single track work before looping back to a run on _Comfy Wooden Chair_.